JWT Decoder

 Copy the decoded JSON data for debugging, analysis, or integration into your development workflow.

 What is a JSON Web Token (JWT)?
+Complete Guide to JWT Authentication

-JWT Structure Explained
+JWT Token Structure Explained

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c